moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_pipeline_processing/_index.md

 for better feedback.
 When canceling jobs for various reasons we don't have a way to indicate that.
 We cancel jobs because the user ran out of Compute Credits while the pipeline was running, or because the pipeline is auto-canceled by another pipeline or other reasons.
-If we had a `stop_reason` instead of `failure_reason` we could use that for both cancelled and failed jobs and we could also use the `canceled` status more appropriately.
+If we had a `stop_reason` instead of `failure_reason` we could use that for both canceled and failed jobs and we could also use the `canceled` status more appropriately.

 ### Information 2: Empty state